whitecube/laravel-cookie-consent/README.md

 ## Usage

+First, let's publish the package's files:

+1. Publish the assets: `php artisan vendor:publish --tag=laravel-cookie-consent-assets`
+2. Publish the views: `php artisan vendor:publish --tag=laravel-cookie-consent-views`

+More on view customization below.

-First, we'll have to register the cookies used by your application.
-A good place to do so is in the `App\Providers\AppServiceProvider`'s `boot` method:
+Now, we'll have to register and configure the used cookies.
+A good place to do so is in the `App\Providers\AppServiceProvider`'s `boot` method, but feel free to create your own `CookiesServiceProvider`.

 ```php
 use Whitecube\LaravelCookieConsent\Facades\Cookies;